ssoper-usgs/improvement-devops-scratch/README.md

 1. What is the purpose of the serverless.yml file?
    1. The serverless.yml file is a config file used to define assets being deployed to the cloud (aws in this case).
 2. What is the purpose of the pyproject.toml file?
-   1. The .toml file is the config figle used by the poetry dependency management tool.
+   1. The .toml file is the config file used by the poetry dependency management tool.
 Sort of like combining Python's built-in pip (with its requirements.txt file) and virtualenv into one easy-to-use tool.
 It also contains other project information as part of the config so you can view top level dependency/project information at a glance.
 3. What other pieces of information would you want to see to help investigate the operational issues?